-To the Western world, martyrdom is viewed as dying with a refusal to commit murder and in order to sanctify life.225 The Islamic Jihadist has perverted martyrdom into dying precisely to commit mass murder for the glorification of Allah.226 The Jihadists not only chose death but worship it in a demonstration of idolatry with an appetite for human sacrifice that is unquenchable.227 Israel represents to humanity the "ancient testimony to the holiness of every human life," which denies the salvation "truth" of Nazism and Islamic Jihadism 228
+To the Western world, martyrdom is viewed as dying with a refusal to commit murder and in order to sanctify life.
+The Islamic Jihadist has perverted martyrdom into dying precisely to commit mass murder for the glorification of Allah.
+The Jihadists not only chose death but worship it in a demonstration of idolatry with an appetite for human sacrifice that is unquenchable.
+Israel represents to humanity the "ancient testimony to the holiness of every human life," which denies the salvation "truth" of Nazism and Islamic Jihadism.

-Islamic Jihadists seek the souls of the children with the education of their youth, beginning in kindergarten by preaching virulent hatred toward Jews and Israel and the righteousness of killing Jews by their martyrdom.229 In Deuteronomy 18:10, God warned the Israelites against the idolaters in the Land (Molech worship) who causes his son or daughter to pass through the fire, using their children as sacrificial offerings to die a death and combining this suicide with the mass murder of innocent Jews.230
+Islamic Jihadists seek the souls of the children with the education of their youth, beginning in kindergarten by preaching virulent hatred toward Jews and Israel and the righteousness of killing Jews by their martyrdom.
+In Deuteronomy 18:10, God warned the Israelites against the idolaters in the Land (Molech worship) who causes his son or daughter to pass through the fire, using their children as sacrificial offerings to die a death and combining this suicide with the mass murder of innocent Jews.

 For anyone who does these is an abomination of God, and because of these abominations the Lord, your God, banishes [the nations] from before you.
 You shall be wholehearted with the Lord, your God.
 For these nations that you are possessing - they hearken to astrologers and diviners; but as for you - not so has the Lord, your God, given for you.
-Deuteronomy 18:12-14.
+Deuteronomy 18:12-14

 The objective of the Jihadists is just not to morally delegitimize Israel as a Jewish state, but to dehumanize Judaism and the Jewish people.
 As the Jewish race is dehumanized, their murder becomes a religious obligation.
-Since the Jihadist bible is the Quran, the Jihadist evil transcends the Nazi evil because the Quran is "scripture," a revelation from Allah, while the Nazi evil was based only upon Mein Kampf with pronouncements from the Führer.231 With a scriptural foundation for their actions, the Jihadists justify any evil as the absolute will of Allah without refutation.232 The Jihadists' fundamental principle in which murder equals righteousness as expressed by Haj Amin al-Husseini, the Mufti of Jerusalem who collaborated with Hitler and the Nazis in the "Final Solution," was document referred to as "The Project," setting out the vision of a European Islamic State and "to adopt the Palestinian cause as part of a worldwide Islamic plan with the policy and by means of jihad, since it acts as the keystone of the renaissance of the Arab world today."234 On May 22, 1991, the Brotherhood published a similar document for the grand Jihad for North America by establishing Islamic centers throughout "sabotaging" Western civilization and spreading "true" Islam.235
+Since the Jihadist bible is the Quran, the Jihadist evil transcends the Nazi evil because the Quran is "scripture," a revelation from Allah, while the Nazi evil was based only upon Mein Kampf with pronouncements from the Führer.
+With a scriptural foundation for their actions, the Jihadists justify any evil as the absolute will of Allah without refutation.
+The Jihadists' fundamental principle in which murder equals righteousness as expressed by Haj Amin al-Husseini, the Mufti of Jerusalem who collaborated with Hitler and the Nazis in the "Final Solution," was

-Slaughter Jews wherever you find them!
-Their spilled blood pleases Allah!233
+"Slaughter Jews wherever you find them!
+Their spilled blood pleases Allah!"